wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-recipient-resources/includes/mailbox-policies.md

 ### Assign permissions to individual mailboxes

-1. In the EAC, go to **Recipients**.
+1. In the Exchange admin center, go to **Recipients**.
 Depending on the type of mailbox permission you want to assign and work with, select from the Mailboxes, Resources, or Shared tabs.
 2. Select the mailbox that you want to assign permissions for, and then select **Edit**.
 3. On the mailbox properties page that opens, select **Mailbox delegation**.
 Configure one or more of the following permissions: Send As, Send on Behalf, Full Access.
 4. To assign permissions to delegates, select **Add** under the appropriate permission.